rivermont/spidy/README.md

 This will create all of the necessary files if they don't already exist.<br>
 Then run `run.bat`.

+### Arguments
+On running, spidy will ask for input regarding its various arguments.

+#### Defaults
+To run spidy with the default configuration, launch spidy with:

+> python crawler.py Default

 ## Running
 Spidy logs a lot of information to the command line.<br>
 Once started, a bunch of `[INIT]` lines will print.<br>
 These announce where spidy is in its initialization process.<br>

+### Expected Behaviour
+Some things that spidy may do that look bad but really aren't:

+  - Getting stuck pruning links.
-If it takes a long time on `[INIT]: Pruning invalid links from TODO...`, that's fine - it has to process every link in the TODO list, which can be hundreds of thousands of lines long.
+    - At startup, the crawler sometimes gets stuck on `[spidy] [INIT]: Pruning invalid links from TODO...`.
+	- It has to process every link in the TODO list, which can be hundreds of thousands of lines long.

 ### Start
 Sample start log.